 Establishing an automated invoice processing system has saved companies as much as 64 hours per month, and enabled them to redistribute their employees’ extra time to more strategic and value-added initiatives that ultimately move their business forward.

-4. You can capitalize on early payment discounts
+3. You aren’t capitalizing on early payment discounts

 The Association for Information and Image Management reported that achieving significant early payments discounts – which provide as much as 2% back on all spending – is an added benefit to implementing an AP Automation system.

-In most cases, the only thing preventing companies from obtaining these discounts is the failure to have an organized and streamlined B2B payments process in place.
+In most cases, the only thing preventing companies from obtaining these discounts is the failure to have an automated payments process in place.

 This is low-hanging fruit that drops right to your bottom line.